-The motivation behind this framework is rooted in the urgent need for bringing internal and external aspects of SME growth together for the changing nature of the business environment, and to help SME owner managers and local policymakers start thinking differently about SME growth, not to find ourselves in need to help SMEs survive crises but to build strong foundations for SME sector to thrive on.
+The motivation behind this framework is rooted in the urgent need for bringing internal and external aspects of SME growth together for the changing nature of the business environment, and to help SME owner managers and local policymakers start thinking differently about SME growth.
+Enabling SMEs to build strong foundations for the future rather than finding themselves in need of help to survive crises.

 The profound impact of the Covid-19 pandemic on businesses is a timely reminder of why businesses need to consider adapting sustainable production and services.
-If what we had before brought us here, then we need to consider making dramatic changes in the way we do business and live.
+It has taught us that we need to consider making dramatic changes in the way we do business and better prepare for crisis and transition.

 Simultaneously, we experience the increasing impact of revolutionary technologies on our lives, economies and societies.
 Businesses are compelled to rapidly understand and integrate digital technologies into their strategies and operations to achieve higher productivity and performance.
-The times we are living in does not afford us having a laissezfaire approach to organisational transformation.
+The times we are living in does not afford us having a laissez-faire approach to organisational transformation.
 We need to provide small businesses with direction and support from multiple stakeholders.
-This framework aims at assisting SMEs to find their own ways of managing the scale of growth they aspire to by asserting the importance of strategic re-positioning of their businesses and their changing mindsets at the organisational level to introduce radical and strategic changes such as digital transformation.
+This framework aims at assisting SMEs to find their own ways of managing the scale of growth they aspire to achieve by asserting the importance of strategic re-positioning of their businesses and their changing mindsets at the organisational level to introduce radical and strategic changes such as digital transformation.

-The barriers derived from the external environment to small business growth are not anymore about changing market needs and adaptation of market strategies or lack of government policies.
-These barriers are merely shaped by global social and economic changes, technological developments and climate change-related events, such as disasters, and pandemics.
+The barriers derived from the external environment to small business growth are not just about changing market needs and adaptation of market strategies or lack of government policies.
+These barriers are shaped by global social and economic changes, technological developments and climate change-related events, such as disasters, and pandemics.
 While they seem to be beyond the capacity of small businesses to overcome these barriers, the key to developing resilience and adaptability is by developing internal capabilities in alignment with these changes in the external environment.
 So, a growth framework needs to prioritise SMEs' internal capability development or the elimination of any barriers to such development.
 Our framework aims at helping SMEs to balance their focus on effective short-term performance management with long-term planning for growth, to invest in and effectively use advanced digital technology, and develop capabilities for innovation while managing resources and knowledge on a constant basis through comprehensive strategic management.
 In other words, our framework balances the trade-off between short and long-term approaches to strategic management.